Failure of famous functional inequalities on Finsler manifolds: the influence of $S$-curvature: Influence of -curvature on geometric aspects: proof of Theorems

 \subsection{Infinite reversibility}

 In this subsection we prove Theorem \ref{reversibinfite}, which establish a surprising relationship between the $S$-curvature and reversibility.
-To do this, we recall the following Hardy inequality. \begin{theorem} {\rm (Zhao \cite[Theorem 3.8]{ZhaoHardy})} Let $(M,F,\m)$ be an $n$-dimensional forward complete noncompact $\FMMM$ with
+To do this, we recall the following Hardy inequality established by Zhao \cite[Theorem 3.8]{ZhaoHardy}. \begin{theorem} {\rm (Zhao \cite{ZhaoHardy})} Let $(M,F,\m)$ be an $n$-dimensional forward complete noncompact $\FMMM$ with

 Given a fixed point $o\in M$, set ${\mathop{r}\limits^{\leftarrow}}(x):=d_F(x,o)$.
 Then for any $p\in (1,n)$ and $\beta\in (-n,\infty)$,

 In particular, the constant $\left( \frac{n+\beta}{p} \right)^p$ is sharp if $\lambda_F(M)=1$. \end{theorem}